MagicTINTIN/MicaClientpp/README.md

 To reply in unsafe mode, type `/ru x` or `/ru`<br>
 <br>
 You can also disable it in config.json, but it is not recommanded.<br>
+If you disable "enableEncryption" you won't be able to read Secured messages nor using private groups.<br>

 ## Private groups
 You can create private groups that will only be readable by some users.